 To fund this, he led groups of ‘volunteers’ out to villages which had previously received little or no aid at all.
 These groups gave and still give seminars and demonstrations on Aids, Family planning, hygiene, nutrition and many other subjects plus Isaac and his team give advice and help to those with HIV and other problems.

-After his hardworking background, he was appointed the Mukono District Youth Representative on the Uganda National Youth Council, he resides on several boards of NGOs in Uganda, he is currently the President of COGU (Coalition for Grassroots Organizations in Uganda), he doubles as the Country Coordinator for both Volunteering Solutions (Indian based) and Frontier (U.K based) volunteer travel companies and he started a tours and travel company – Ssamba Safaris and Cultural Heritage and Tourism Organization.
+After his hardworking background, he was appointed the Mukono District Youth Representative on the Uganda National Youth Council, he resides on several boards of NGOs in Uganda, he is currently the President of COGU (Coalition for Grassroots Organizations in Uganda), he doubles as the Country Coordinator for both Volunteering Solutions (Indian based) and Frontier (U.K based) volunteer travel companies and he started a tours and travel company.
 So, to this background Isaac earns enough for him and his family.

 One of the most unique things about Ssamba Foundation is that not one penny is taken out in expenses; every cent is spent in Uganda at real grassroots level.
 Isaac lives a simple lifestyle, no fashionable clothes, bling-bling or any other of the accoutrements so much loved by most African men.

 He still works 7 days a week and often 18 to 20 hours a day.
 He will hate me for telling people this but I believe it is important for them to know this.
 Isaac founded the organization at the age of 19 in 2006!